indexexchange/ix-library-adapters/README.md

 Below you will find the information you will need to complete the certification process and become a part of the IX Library Ecosystem!

 There are two branches in this repository:
 * `master` - The stable branch where all certified adapters reside.
-This is the default branch, and so all <b>new</b> adapters should make their pull request against this branch.
-* `canary` - The branch used for already-certified adapters to test their updates with publishers before merging to the stable `master` branch.
+* `canary` - The branch used for adapters to test their updates or new adapter with publishers before merging to the stable `master` branch.

 ## New Adapters

-New adapters will be asked to make their first pull request, upon meeting all the requirements highlighted in the [Requirements](#requirements) section, to the stable `master` branch.
+New adapters must submit a pull request to the `canary` branch upon meeting all the requirements highlighted in the [Requirements](#requirements) section to test their adapter.
+After testing is complete, submit a pull request to the `master` branch.
+The adapter update will then be merged into the stable `master` branch, making it availabe to all publishers using the IX Library.

 ## Existing Adapters